Emirates School Education redesigns 3 digital services

 The three services that were redesigned and launched included the service of requesting the attestation of a school certificate – general education, the service of requesting the issuance of a continuity of study certificate for a government school student, and the service of requesting the issuance of a certificate to whom it may concern to take an exam for a home-schooling student.

-The institution is constantly working to evaluate its services, and to involve customers and students in the process of updating them, as they are partners in its development.
-The institution seeks to achieve customer happiness and raise the level of their satisfaction with the services provided by the institution, by achieving the element of proactivity and flexibility in providing a service experience that lives up to the aspirations of the institution.
-Clients.
+The institution is constantly working to evaluate its services and involve customers and students in the process of modernizing it, as they are partners in its development.
+The institution seeks to achieve customer happiness and raise their level of satisfaction with the services provided by the institution, by achieving an element of proactiveness and flexibility in providing a service experience that meets the aspirations of customers.

 #Emirates #School #Education #redesigns #digital #services